Scifabric/pybossa/doc/admin.rst

 ======================
-Administrating PyBossa
+Administrating PYBOSSA
 ======================

-PyBossa has three type of users: anonymous, authenticated and administrators.
+PYBOSSA has three type of users: anonymous, authenticated and administrators.
-By default the first created user in a PyBossa server will become an administrator and manage the site with full privileges.
+By default the first created user in a PYBOSSA server will become an administrator and manage the site with full privileges.

 And admin user will be able to access the admin page by clicking in the user